Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 15 Januari 2026 05.33.42 UTC
+- WIB: Kamis, 15 Januari 2026 06.25.54 UTC
-- WITA: Kamis, 15 Januari 2026 06.33.42 UTC
+- WITA: Kamis, 15 Januari 2026 07.25.54 UTC
-- WIT: Kamis, 15 Januari 2026 07.33.42 UTC
+- WIT: Kamis, 15 Januari 2026 08.25.54 UTC

 Kutipan Inspiratif:
-"He who controls the past controls the future.
-He who controls the present controls the past."
+"A loving memory of your smiling face, a friend like you can never replace, deep in my heart you will always stay, truly remembered ever!!"

-Kategori: inspirational
+Kategori: friendship